by Rebecca Larsen

-The moment I introduced Tane Māhuta Has a Forest to our tamariki, I had an intrigued audience.
+The moment I introduced Tane Māhuta Has a Forest (Imagination Press) to our tamariki, I had an intrigued audience.

 When the familiar tune of “Old MacDonald” started to play, the tamariki began swaying along.
 In the story, the three friends set off to explore the forest, and take us all along on the journey.
 We moved along with the music, stretching tall like a kauri tree, dancing like pīwaiwaka, and meeting other creatures along the way.